Prospective Students FAQ's

 As a NAMA student member, you will enjoy various member benefits, including access to members‐only communications with the latest updates on the Ayurvedic profession in the U.S., opportunities to volunteer on the NAMA Student Work Group, member discounts on Ayurvedic products and the national NAMA conference, and more!
 Learn more and apply for membership.

-Q. If I attend a program that is not NAMA approved, may I still join NAMA as a student member?
+Q. If I attend a program that is not NAMA-Recognized, may I still join NAMA as a student member?